-In the Counselor Education Department, it is recommended that courses be blended (partially online, partially in-person) with students meeting on campus in groups of 8-10 students in spaces large enough to accommodate social distancing.
-If the need to transition to fully online instruction occurs, the on-campus component will become synchronous virtual meetings.
-Some courses may be offered fully online, but additional training and support are required for redesigning the instruction in some cases.
+In the Counselor Education Department, all classes for Fall 2020 will have a hybrid blended online format.
+This will allow for a combination of synchronous virtual class meetings during the meeting times when the class would normally meet on campus and asynchronous online instruction for the remainder of the schedule.
+Each course will be designed accordingly and the synchronous meeting dates will be specified in the syllabus.
 Also, to support the clinical component of the Counseling programs and ensure compliance with certification and accreditation standards (CACREP), the Department has requested the purchase of Supervision Assist, an online platform for supporting tele-mental health care and tracking virtual clinical hours.
 The request has been included in the COE CARES funding list.
+If it is not funded, alternate means of supporting and tracking clinical placements virtually will be determined.